juchain/go-juchain/README.md

-JuChain is a global-scale & DApp governing blockchain operating system.
+JuChain is a DApp governing & global-scale blockchain operating system.

-==
-What is DApp Governance.
+What is DApp Governance?
+===

+Global Scaleability Support
+===